Southern question: Sonnino-Franchetti inquiry and the discovery of the southern question

-The colonial venture and the trade war with France
+Colonial venture and trade war with France

 The emergence of Italy as a unitary state had prompted the pursuit of an aggressive foreign policy on the European chessboard rather than concentrating on resolving internal contradictions.
-The aftermath of the Third War of Independence, friction over the annexation of the Papal States, and conflicting interests in Tunisia led Italy to move away from its traditional ally France and closer to Germany and Austria in the Triple Alliance.

-Already between 1877 and 1887 (Depretis governments) Italy had passed new protectionist tariff laws to protect its weak industry.

-These laws penalized agricultural exports from the south, favored industrial production concentrated in the north, and created the conditions for the corrupt mixing of politics and economics.
+The aftermath of the Third Italian War of Independence, friction over the annexation of the Papal States (the Roman question), and conflicting interests in Tunisia (Slap of Tunis) led Italy to move away from its traditional ally France and closer to Germany and Austria in the Triple Alliance.
+Already between 1877 and 1887 (the government of Agostino Depretis), Italy had passed new protectionist tariff laws to protect its weak industry.
+These laws penalized agricultural exports from the south, favoured industrial production concentrated in the north, and created the conditions for the corrupt mixing of politics and economics.
 According to Giustino Fortunato, these measures determined the final collapse of southern interests in the face of those of northern Italy.
-In the same vein, Luigi Einaudi pointed out how the "strong tariff barrier" of the post-unification period ensured northern industries "a monopoly of the southern market, with the consequence of impoverishing agriculture".
+In the same vein, Luigi Einaudi argued how the "strong tariff barrier" of the post-unification period ensured northern industries "a monopoly of the southern market, with the consequence of impoverishing agriculture".

 World War I

-With the First World War, the relative development of the north, based on industry, was favored by the war orders, while in the south, the conscription of young men to arms left the fields neglected, depriving their families of all sustenance, since, in the absence of men at the front, southern women were not accustomed to working the land like peasant women in the north and center, In fact, in the south, the arable land was often far from the homes, which were located in the villages, and even if they had wanted to, southern women would not have been able to do the housework and work the land at the same time, which was possible in northern and central Italy, where the peasants lived in farmhouses just a few meters from the land to be cultivated.
+With the First World War, the relative development of the north, based on industry, was favoured by the war orders, while in the south, the conscription of young men to arms left the fields neglected, depriving their families of all sustenance, since, in the absence of men at the front, southern women were not accustomed to working the land like peasant women in the north and centre, In fact, in the south, the arable land was often far from the homes, which were located in the villages, and even if they had wanted to, southern women would not have been able to do the housework and work the land at the same time, which was possible in northern and central Italy, where the peasants lived in farmhouses just a few meters from the land to be cultivated.
 At the end of the war, it was the northern entrepreneurial bourgeoisie that benefited from the expansion of markets and from war reparations, in this case partly because the damage of the First World War had been done mainly in the central and eastern part of the country bordering Austria.